envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.1.3 =

+* Security fix: badly crafted comments could lead to insertion of "weird" links into comments.
+They'd have to pass your moderation, but still...
+Immediate update advised.

 = 4.1.2 =